We are all on a journey, learning more and more as we go.

-Section 1: Feel free to shoot us an email with any questions
+Section 1: Feel free to email us with any question you have

 How would you respond if someone asked you, "What is the gospel Christians believe in?"
 Some people would tell you the gospel is a set of rules and regulations you need to follow if you want a pleasant afterlife.
 This may be a common view, but it is not the gospel.
 That's not even good news (which is what the word "gospel" means).
 If, in the end, the gospel is about me and what I must do to get eternal life, then it is not good news because we all rebel and fall short of earning the best God has for us (Romans 3:23).
 That is the bad news.